PerplexusPixel/The-Highway-Master/README.md

 : This program is run by hopes and prayers, so if you encounter a bug, give me feedback on how I can fix it : Use Chrome for best results
 : And lastly, Enjoy!

+Edit: Fixed a bug in which the game will end if you turn left at the start.
+The position of the car sprite has been updated.
+Edit 2: Fixed ANOTHER bug where the cars would overlap each other

+Note: Now, Going Below 9MPH will not increase your score.
+So,Try going a bit faster